MormonOpenSource/HJtools/README.md

 Substitute ios for android if not on a Mac.

+## Firebase setup
+Get the credentials from firebase console, then create a config-secret.json file inside src/config folder with the same attributes of config-secret.ts interface (from the same folder).

 ## Contact
 * If you want to contribute to this project, new features are accepted through pull request, and please contact me fabtics@gmail.com